TGDivy/TGDivy/README.md

 ## 💬🌞

-> The whole is greater than the sum of its parts. ~ Aristotle
+> When you dance, your purpose is not to get to a certain place on the floor.
+It's to enjoy each step along the way.   ~ Wayne Dyer

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )